 - Polling – Using the anonymous feature, you can assess student opinions to spark class discussion regarding issues related to course content.

 - Muddiest point – The main points covered in the class period are listed and students asked which, if any, are still confusing to them.
 This can help to plan the following class lesson plan, or time can be allowed to cover the most frequently cited item before the class ends.

 Clickers can be used in any classroom in which there is a computer and data projector available.
 The only additional piece of equipment required is the clicker receiver that plugs into one of the computer’s USB ports.
 Several auditoria on campus (Wescoe, Budig, etc.) have receivers permanently available for faculty use, but if you are scheduled in a classroom without a clicker receiver, contact us and we’ll provide one.
-Software for using the system is freely available for download (see "Access").
+Some instructors use a flash drive, provided by the company, to run the iClicker software.
+The polling data is automatically stored on the flash drive for easy transport to the instructor's office computer.
+Other instructors choose to run the software from their laptop.
+Software for download to a laptop is freely available (see "Access").

 If you choose to adopt iClickers in your classroom, you'll need to contact the KU Bookstore to be sure they order clickers for your course.
 Students will purchase the clickers at the KU Bookstore just as a textbook.
 Students will register their clickers in their course Blackboard site.
 Clicker registration allows course instructors to match students' responses to the students.
 After purchasing a clicker, there is no cost to the student to register their clicker for your course.

 Optional Mobile App: